jakub-pomykala/tracing-demo/README.md

 In this pattern, we set up a Kubernetes cluster, installed the Istio service mesh, and added tracing instrumentation to our microservice application.

 As we saw, Istio mesh adds observability, but it's not completely "free", as applications do need to instrument their code.
-We saw how OpenLiberty's Microprofile can simplify implementing end-to-end tracing across a microservice application.
-A toolkit like OpenLiberty's Microprofile and JAX-RS that allows automatic span creation reduces the chance that important information is lost due to gaps in recorded traces.
+We saw how Open Liberty's MicroProfile can simplify implementing end-to-end tracing across a microservice application.
+A toolkit like Open Liberty's MicroProfile and JAX-RS that allows automatic span creation reduces the chance that important information is lost due to gaps in recorded traces.

 # References
 [Istio.io](https://istio.io/docs/tasks/)

-More about OpenLiberty and mpOpenTracing on the [official blog](https://openliberty.io/guides/microprofile-opentracing.html#getting-started)
+More about Open Liberty and mpOpenTracing on the [official blog](https://openliberty.io/guides/microprofile-opentracing.html#getting-started)

 # License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)